-The Department of Genetics consists of 26 research groups headed by University Teaching Officers and Senior Fellows.
+The Department of Genetics consists of 26 research groups headed by University Teaching Officers and Senior Fellows, with support from a further 50-60 Postdoctoral researchers.
 The groups cover a wide range of interests, summarised below, and with links to group webpages.

 Functional Genomics and Systems Biology

 The post-genomic era has stimulated the use of high-throughput techniques for data generation.
 The Department is at the forefront of utilising such techniques, including - but not limited to - functional and computational genomics, bioinformatics, and genetic databases, to understand and quantify genomic processes in both invertebrate and vertebrate cells.
 In addition, we are involved in internationally recognised services to the research community, including , InterMine/FlyMine [Micklem], a Drosophila functional genomic facility [Russell] [Adryan], and a Bioinformatics teaching suite.
 There are also strong links with proteomics and structural biology groups in the Department of Biochemistry, and computational protein chemistry in the Department of Chemistry, to allow multi-scale studies of biological phenomena.
 Several groups develop tools for in vivo functional genomics, as illustrated by the genome-wide RNAi screen of C. elegans [Ahringer], high-throughput / high-content microscopy genome-wide knockout screens of S. pombe [Carazo Salas], high-resolution microscopy based RNAi screens in human cells [Draviam], and RNAi and protein trap screens in Drosophila [Russell] [St.Johnston] [O'Kane].